Senator Grassley probes U.S. CFTC's spending on office leases

-WASHINGTON (Reuters) - A U.S. lawmaker has launched an inquiry into the amount of money the Commodity Futures Trading Commission spends on office leases, expressing concern that the derivatives regulator is wasting taxpayer money on underutilized space.
+WASHINGTON, Aug 1 (Reuters) - A U.S. lawmaker has launched an inquiry into the amount of money the Commodity Futures Trading Commission spends on leases, expressing concern that the derivatives regulator is wasting taxpayer money on underutilized space.

 In a July 31 letter to the CFTC, U.S. Senate Iowa Republican Charles Grassley requested records detailing how much the agency has been spent and whether it has taken steps to reduce the amount of unused space it leases.